CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrlolbins/src/README.md

-# CrowdStrike FLTR LOLbins Queries
+# CrowdStrike FLTR LOLbins

-This is a set of queries based on "8 LOLBins Every Threat Hunter Should Know" by CrowdStrike Falcon OverWatch Elite.
+This package contains a set of queries based on the ["8 LOLBins Every Threat Hunter Should Know"]("https://www.crowdstrike.com/resources/white-papers/8-lolbins-every-threat-hunter-should-know/") whitepaper by CrowdStrike Falcon OverWatch Elite.

 ## Important